Portugal: Porto, Lisbon & the Algarve9 days

 Look out to open ocean from the end of the earth

-Discover the Algarve’s stunning white-sand beaches and breathtaking coastline during visits to the seafaring towns of Portimão and Lagos, as well as Cape St. Vincent.
-Explore Portimão’s waterfront district and roam the mostly walled-in town of Lagos, with its sandy shoreline, picturesque churches and quaint medieval fairs.
+Discover the Algarve’s stunning white-sand beaches and breathtaking coastline during visits to the seafaring towns of Lagos and Sagres, as well as Cape St. Vincent.
+Roam the mostly walled-in town of Lagos, with its sandy shoreline, picturesque churches and quaint medieval fairs.
 Later, take in views of the sea from Sagres Fortress on Cape St. Vincent, which was considered to be the westernmost point in the world before the Age of Discovery.
-Later, get a taste for the distinctive flavors of the Algarve at our optional Traditional Portuguese Dinner.

 Lisbon2 nights - hotel info